anshah85/proj-ashah85/README.md

     - **Check Balance**: The user can check the balance of their savings account and checking account.
     - **Exit**: The user can exit the program.
-8. The Bank uses multiple threads to handle multiple ATM clients.
-The Bank can handle multiple ATM clients simultaneously.
+8. The Bank uses multiple threads to handle multiple Atm clients.
+The Bank can handle multiple Atm clients simultaneously.